mnr/writing-wip/hotmeal.md

 “We’ve done some forensics, and need your ideas on what we’ve discovered,” explains Araci.

 “Do you mind if I explore?” asks Farj.
-Lupe gives him control of and he  rushes to examine the circuit board.
+Lupe gives him control and he  rushes to examine the circuit board.
 “I don’t suppose you have the actual parts?”

 “No, but we have something we think is related.”
 Araci opens the first box, displaying the electronics from Dakota’s desk.
 “Dakota was working on this, but we’re not sure what it is.
 We’re hoping you have some insight.”